freebsd/freebsd-quarterly/2020q2/routing.md

 Multipath implementation extends nexthop concept further by introducing nexthop groups.

-Each route has a pointer to either nexthop or a nexthop group, decoupling lookup algorithm from the routing stack internals.
+Each route has a pointer to either nexthops or a nexthop group, decoupling lookup algorithm from the routing stack internals.
 Both nexthops and nexthop groups are immutable and use epoch(9)-backed reclamation.

-Pre-requisite for the lockless routing lookup is the introduction of modular lookup framework, allowing to attach any longes-prefix-match algorithm implementation to any IPv4/IPv6 fib.
+A pre-requisite for lockless routing lookup is the introduction of modular lookup framework, allowing to attach any longes-prefix-match algorithm implementation to any IPv4/IPv6 fib.

 Currently there are plans to use modified DIR-24-8 algorithm from DPDK for both IPv4 and IPv6 families as an example of base lockless implementation.